 For example, I spent the day learning about Alzheimer’s and dementia, as I have a new client that is in that market.
 It is just fascinating the psychological factors that influence clients with dementia and their families.

 I mean, how do you sell a service to a client who is in denial about the problem they face?
 How do you sell a service to a family member who is equally in denial about the problem they face?
 Very interesting… never had to deal with such a challenge before.

 So, the takeaway here is to mentally perceive the interview as something other than an evaluative process.
 It almost doesn’t matter how you choose to perceive the interview, so long as it is a positive perception.

 The other idea here is you get back the demeanor you give to the interviewer.
 If your face looks like you’re constipated, you will get back a similar look from the interviewer.

 By the way, that last sentence is known as a “pattern interrupt.”
 Next time you see an interviewer who gives you such a look, remember what I said, hopefully, laugh a little to yourself, smile and perhaps the interviewer might just do the same.

 On a related note, it is odd for an interviewer to be the only one smiling.
 If you smile, she smiles.
 If you are miserable, it just feels awkward for the interviewer to be smiling as it sometimes feels like you’re smiling at their misery.

-I suspect the reason many of the interviewers were warm to you is because you were warm to them first.
+I suspect the reason many of the interviewers were warm to you is that you were warm to them first.

 You can read related posts on projecting confidence in case interviews here: